Trees, Shrubs & Landscaping

 Decide Where to Plant

 Most people put their perennial gardens against a backdrop like fences and garden walls.
 Try to pick a spot that provides at least 6 hours a day of sunlight for your sun-loving plants.
-If you area is more shady, plant shade-lovers, such as hostas and bleeding hearts.
+If your area is shadier, plant shade-lovers, such as hostas and bleeding hearts.

 Perennials are tough plants.
 They're less fussy about when you plant them or move them.
 Most perennials can be planted any time from the last winter frost through autumn.
 When planting or transplanting, dig a hole that's twice as wide and no deeper than the container, then backfill the hole with soil.
 Make watering easier by grouping plants with similar water requirements together.